 In the wake of an alarming backlog of cases, the Supreme Court of India stands at a crossroads, necessitating a structural overhaul to enhance its efficiency and accessibility.
-As of September 2023, the apex court grapples with over 80,000 pending cases, a situation exacerbated by a combination of factors including a shortfall in judge strength, infrastructural deficits, and an inundation of frivolous litigations.
-This editorial delves into the crux of the issue, exploring the evolutionary journey of the Supreme Court since its inception, its pivotal role in the Indian judicial system, and the pressing challenges it faces today.
+As of September 2023, the apex court grapples with over 80,000 pending cases, a situation aggravated by a combination of factors including a shortfall in judge strength, infrastructural deficits, and an inundation of frivolous litigations.
+This editorial deals with the crux of the issue, detailing the evolutionary journey of the Supreme Court since its inception, its role in the Indian judicial system, and the pressing challenges it faces today.
 It further sheds light on pragmatic reform measures, such as increasing the number of working days, establishing regional benches, and addressing infrastructural needs, which could significantly alleviate the case backlog.
 By adopting these reforms, the Supreme Court can ensure a more streamlined, accessible, and effective judiciary, reinforcing its cornerstone role in upholding justice and the rule of law in India.

 Relevancy for UPSC Aspirants